Military LawUpdated: November 4, 2022

-What do you need to know about military law?
-There are several fascinating aspects to this issue, but the most important thing a service member, dependent, military spouse, or retirees need to know about military law?
-Don’t attempt to navigate it on your own as your own legal counsel.
+There are several fascinating aspects to military law, but the most important thing a service member, dependent, military spouse, or retirees need to know about military law?
+Do not attempt to navigate it on your own as your own legal counsel.

-There are too many reasons for this to list, but one of the most important is that when navigating military laws, you need to know both the past precedents for current law AND how many cases have been successful or have failed where that specific point of law is concerned.
+There are too many reasons for this to list, but one of the most important is when navigating military laws, you need to know both the past precedents for current law and how many cases have been successful or have failed where that specific point of law is concerned.

 Those with no legal experience, or with no legal experience with military law will be at an extreme disadvantage.